AnimatorPro/Animator-DOS/README.markdown

 The only files needed are in the v4.0/src/TOOLS subdirectory (https://github.com/microsoft/MS-DOS/tree/main/v4.0/src/TOOLS).

-Copy Pristine/V (from this repository) and TOOLS (from the MS-DOS repository) somewhere together on a disk that you can access from DOS (e.g. somewhere that you mount as C: in DOSBox).
+Copy src/V (from this repository) and TOOLS (from the MS-DOS repository) somewhere together on a disk that you can access from DOS (e.g. somewhere that you mount as C: in DOSBox).
-Or just copy TOOLS into the Pristine directory and mount that in DOSBox (see example below).
+Or just copy TOOLS into the src directory and mount that in DOSBox (see example below).

-There is a MSBUILD.BAT script in Pristine\V. It assumes that the TOOLS are available in the parent directory (e.g. it adds ..\TOOLS to path).
+There is a MSBUILD.BAT script in src\V. It assumes that the TOOLS are available in the parent directory (e.g. it adds ..\TOOLS to path).
 That is why TOOLS and V need to be in the same location.

 How to build: Start DOS, cd to the V directory, and run MSBUILD.BAT.
 This might work:
-    dosbox-x -c "mount e: Pristine" -c "e:" -c "cd v" -c "msbuild.bat"
+    dosbox-x -c "mount e: src" -c "e:" -c "cd v" -c "msbuild.bat"

 (It should also work to compile using other emulators or a real hardware PC running FreeDOS or MS-DOS.)